au-ts/libmicrokitco/README.md

 - Protected region: a region of code that cannot execute until an asynchronous I/O operation completes.

 ### Overview
 `libmicrokitco` is a cooperative user-land multithreading library with a FIFO scheduler for use within Microkit.
 In essence, it allow mapping of multiple cothreads onto one kernel thread of a PD.
-Then, one or more cothreads can wait/block for an incoming notification from a channel or a user-defined event to happen, while some cothreads are blocked, another cothread can execute.
+Then, one or more cothreads can wait/block for a client-defined event to happen, while some cothreads are blocked, another cothread can execute.

 ### Programming model
 We can prevent a protected region from running before an async I/O request comes back by running all compute on a worker cothread then block it on semaphore(s) when an async I/O request needs to be performed.
 Then in the root cothread, the Microkit event loop runs which can receive communications from outside and signal the semaphore, unblocking the compute cothread when the async I/O request resolves.